An effective permission-based email marketing can help you to get the most out of your email marketing campaigns.

-In this article, we will talk about one of the most powerful email marketing techniques, permission-based email marketing.
-Then we will address how to create a permission-based email marketing list to boost your sales.
+In this article, we will talk about one of the most powerful email marketing techniques: permission-based email marketing.

-Let's start with the definition of permission-based email marketing.
-As the name suggests, permission-based email marketing (also known as opt-in email marketing) is based on the principle of getting the permission of the website visitor before adding them to your email list.
+As the name suggests, permission-based email marketing (also known as opt-in email marketing) is based on getting the permission of the website visitor before adding them to your email list.

 Consent is the magic word here.
-A checkbox serves as a bridge in establishing mutual consent between you and your customers.
-We will explain how does it work later in the article.
+A checkbox is a bridge to establishing mutual consent between you and your customers.

 But first, we need to mention single and double opt-in emails since they are crucial to capture the main point.